Ticket to Paradise (2022 film): Plot

 Stranded with Gede and her parents, Lily finds the rings in Georgia's bag.
-She demands her parents approve of the marriage or go home.
+She demands her parents either approve of the marriage or go home.
 Lily also confronts Gede, who simultaneously confesses his harbored suspicions toward David and Georgia stealing the rings.

-After a night in the forest, David and Georgia toy with romance again, even kissing each other once, before pulling away and laughing about it.
-David and Georgia realize that they will lose Lily forever if they do not support her decision so they offer their support.
+After a night in the forest, David and Georgia toy with romance again.
+They even kiss each other once, before pulling away and laughing about it.
+David and Georgia realize that they will lose Lily forever if they do not support her decision, so they offer their support.

 The wedding proceeds in accordance with Balinese custom.
 As the couple prepares to ceremonially stab a dagger through a pandan-leaf mat to complete the bond of marriage, Gede pauses the ceremony to ask David and Georgia to give their blessing sincerely this time, offering not to go through with it unless they agree.

 David stands up and says the couple has their blessing, but that they do not really need it, and if he and Georgia had listened to all of their own detractors (David's friends and Georgia's parents, respectively), they never would have had Lily.
 Despite how their marriage turned out, they are both happier in a world with Lily in it.
 Lily and Gede are touched, complete the ceremony, becoming married.

 On the morning after the wedding, Georgia tells Paul that she cannot marry him, and they end their relationship.
 David, Georgia and Wren exchange tearful goodbyes with Lily before boarding a boat to leave.

 David and Georgia consider their romantic prospects again, debating aloud whether they are too old to feel young again and when they might return to Bali.
-In a flash, they both jump off the boat straight into the water to return to the dock.
+In a flash, they hold hands, simultaneously jumping off the boat straight into the water to return to the dock.